Dentordev/SteamSpy/README.md

 - There are no sign ups to using this tool.
 - Everything is AI-Free, code was written by a human and not a robot.

+- Everything Except For AsyncTor is Unlicensed.
+Use it as you wish.

 ## TODOS
 - Track Game User is playing on if user is online